Associate Professor Haizal Hussaini, Programme leader

 Understanding diseases in order to improve diagnosis and treatment

-- Oral mucosal disease (including squamous cell carcinoma)
+- Oral mucosal disease (including oral lichen planus and squamous cell carcinoma)

 - Angiogenesis and tissue regeneration